-Agreements with the governments in these countries typically include unilateral early termination clauses and involve other risks such as the imposition of new government regulations and taxation that could pose additional financial burdens on us.
-Changes in the political or economic situation in these countries can result in the early termination of our business there, or materially adversely affect our ability to successfully complete our projects.
-Any termination of our business in any of the aforementioned countries or breach of contractual obligations by our customers could have a significant adverse impact on our business.
+Agreements with governments typically include unilateral early termination clauses and involve other risks, such as the imposition of new government regulations and taxation that could pose additional financial burdens on us.
+Changes in the political or economic situation in Latin America could result in the early termination of our business there, or materially adversely affect our ability to successfully complete our projects.
+Any termination of our business in this region or breach of contractual obligations by our customers could have a significant adverse impact on our business.
 See Item 4.B. - "Information on the Company - Business Overview - Network Infrastructure and Services - Overview".